lz41/Bt_host-sexual_preference/README.md

-# Bt_host-sexual_preference
+# Bt_reinforcement of habitat isolation and sexual isolation
 data analysis for host and sexual preference 2021
-## reanalynize the data to show both the effect of ecological adaptation and reinforcement on two reproductive barriers: habitat isolation and sexual isolation ####
+## Data to show both the effect of ecological adaptation and reinforcement on two reproductive barriers: habitat isolation and sexual isolation ####